 Professor of Law and Global Affairs and Director of the Division of Global Affairs

 Jean-Marc Coicaud joined Rutgers University in 2011.
-He is a Professor of Law and Global Affairs, and Director of the Division of Global Affairs.
-He is a Global Ethics Fellow with the Carnegie Council on Ethics in International Affairs.
+He is Professor of Law and Global Affairs, and Director of the Division of Global Affairs.
+He is a Global Ethics Fellow with the Carnegie Council for Ethics in International Affairs.
 In the spring of 2013 he served as the Roberta Buffett visiting Professor of International and Comparative Studies at Northwestern University.
+In 2014 Dr. Coicaud delivered the keynote lecture of the Tanenr Center for Nonviolent Human Rights Advocacy Annual Human Rights, Conflict Resolution, Nonviolence and Peach Conference at the University of Utah.

 Dr. Coicaud holds a Ph.D. in Political Science-Law from the University of Paris 1 Panthéon-Sorbonne and a Doctorat d’État in Political Theory from the Institut d’Études Politiques of Paris.
 He also holds undergraduate and graduate degrees in philosophy, literature and linguistics.